mainkeys/MKSpace/README.md

 <<<<<<< HEAD
 # MKSpace
-A space for sharing everythins
+A space for sharing everythings
 =======
 # hahah